NL | EN

 The program is funded by Vrije Universiteit Brussel (2021-2026) and builds upon the VUB IRP programme (2016-2021) Building Brussels.
 Brussels City Builders and the Production of Space, 1794-2015, in which the three VUB research groups Architectural Engineering (AELA), Historical Research into Urban Transformation Processes (HOST) and Cosmopolis – Centre for Urban Research (COSM) teamed up.

-In 2022 the interdisciplinary team of PhD researchers is complete: historian Karoline Da Silva Rodrigues and urban planner Jasmin Baumgartner, both funded by IRP, collaborate with architectural engineers Louise Huba (Innoviris) and Lara Reyniers (FWO).
+Since 2022 the interdisciplinary team of PhD researchers is complete: historian Karoline Da Silva Rodrigues (IRP), urban planner Jasmin Baumgartner (IRP, FWO) and architectural engineers Louise Huba (IRP, Innoviris) and Lara Reyniers (FWO).

 Recent events: